NickCrews/airtable-kit/README.md

 ## Features

-- **Standards-Centric**: Everything is derived from a Base's JSON schema directly from the [Airtable API](https://airtable.com/developers/web/api/get-base-schema).
+- **Standards-Centric**: Everything is derived from a Base's.tsON schema directly from the [Airtable API](https://airtable.com/developers/web/api/get-base-schema).
 - **Type-Safe**: Full TypeScript support is inferred from this schema: keep your API safe from field renames, and get full IDE type hints when working with records (eg the available select options for a select field)
 - **Also Dynamic at Runtime**: If instead you are building an API where you don't know which bases you'll be working with at compile time, this architecture means that you can just-in-time fetch the base's schema and still have pleasant type-mapping.
 - **Zero-Dependencies**: No required dependencies! `zod` is optional if you want runtime validation (eg for MCP tools).